Arcadia-1/Sun_Research_Group/content/en/publication/JSSC_202110_Lu Jie_9569768/index.md

 ---
-title: An Overview of Noise-Shaping SAR ADC: From Fundamentals to the Frontier
+title: "An Overview of Noise-Shaping SAR ADC: From Fundamentals to the Frontier"

 authors:
 - Lu Jie